his “isolation of Rubberists” has two aspects.

-There is a broad spectrum of social acceptability of rubber fetish ranging from those who fully accept it and are not intimidated by it to those who see the fetish as a threat to themselves and society.
+There is a broad spectrum of social acceptability of rubber fetish ranging from those who fully accept it in others and are not intimidated by it to those who see the fetish as a real threat to themselves and society.
 There are many reasons for this.
 At one end of the scale they embrace Rubberists as lawful, decent people who may be a bit odd or eccentric but are otherwise completely harmless and pose no threat to anyone.
-At the other end of this scale there are those who attach unfavorable stigmas to Rubberists, viewing them as socially unfit and even dangerous.
-The latter is usually based in ignorance and misunderstanding, such as erroneously equating Rubberists with pedophiles and sex criminals.
+At the other end of this scale there are those who attach unfavourable stigmas to Rubberists, viewing them as socially unfit and even dangerous.
+These stigmas are more prevalent in the more puritanical countries such as the U.S. and are usually based in ignorance and misunderstanding, such as erroneously equating Rubberists with predatory sex criminals such as pedophiles.
 People fear what they do not understand.

 How one thinks of the scope and depth of the social rejection of Rubberists is often largely a cultural function of the population density of the area he or she has been a resident of.
 A logical corollary to this is might be that the more people there are in a region, the more Rubberists there are likely to be and, therefore, the greater the opportunities for social interaction.
 Note that this is not a value judgement –it’s just a statement of logic based on numbers.